VegaDeftwing/OpGuidesHugoSrc/content/Music/seqandmidi.md

 {{< columns >}}

 Piano rolls get their name from player pianos, as they had actual rolls of paper with holes cut in them that represented the notes to be played.
-The gaps allowed for little pins of metal to push though and make contact, completing a circuit and driving electronics to hit the note, making it play on a real piano.
+The gaps allowed for little pins of metal to push through and make contact, completing a circuit and driving electronics to hit the note, making it play on a real piano.

 Clearly, we don't want to be taking a hole punch to paper to make our music- we want to use a computer!
 But, despite how much everything has changed...